home-assistant/developers.home-assistant/docs/core/platform/application_credentials.md

 ## ClientCredential

-A `ClientCredential` represents the a client credential provided by the user.
+A `ClientCredential` represents a client credential provided by the user.

 | Name          | Type |                                                                           | Description |
 | ------------- | ---- | ------------------------------------------------------------------------- | ----------- |